DavidKcodeRepo/FactoryPlanner/Readme.md

 # Factory Planner

-Factory planner is a tool for playing the game Satisfactory- an automation and base-building game .
+Factory planner is a tool for playing the game Satisfactory+ - an automation and base-building game.
 It solves the challenge of planning a complex factory with several production stages and machines.

 ![Factory Planner UI](https://i.imgur.com/izmU7K1.png)